csound-plugins/csound-plugins/src/semsys/README.md

 - **Brute-force search.** A query is embedded, normalized, then compared against *every* stored vector by cosine similarity — a linear scan in RAM, with a bounded min-heap keeping the top-k.
 There is no ANN / approximate index.
+A query longer than the model window is chunked and its chunk embeddings are **mean-pooled** into one centroid vector, so the whole query is represented rather than truncated.
 - **No text is stored.** The space holds vectors only. `semspacequery` returns the matching *vectors* and their scores — **not** the source text. semsys is not a retrieval/RAG index; mapping a result back to its original sentence is out of